Mutual Information for Explainable Deep Learning of Multiscale Systems: Interrogating Black-Box Surrogates using MISIs

 \subsection{Multiscale supercapacitor dynamics}

-We consider an electrical double-layer capacitor (EDLC) \cite{Soffer:1972sc}, whose electrodes are made of a conductive hierarchical nanoporous carbon structure \cite{Narayanan:2016sc}.
-Electrolyte (an ionized fluid) fills the nanopores and contributes to the formation of the EDL at the electrolyte-electrode interface (see, e.g., Fig.~A8 in~\cite{HallTaverniersEtAl:2020aa}).
-Identification of an optimal pore structure of the carbon electrodes holds the promise of manufacturing EDLCs which boast high power and high energy density~\cite{Nomura:2019sc,LiEtAl:2020sc}.
-This and other advancements, such as lower self-discharge electrolytes \cite{Wang:2019sc} for enhanced long-term energy storage, position EDLCs as a viable replacement of Li-ion batteries in electric vehicles or personal electronic devices.
-Attractive features of EDLCs are their shorter charging times, longer service life, and reduced reliance on hazardous materials~\cite{Beguin:2013sc}.
+We consider an electrical double-layer capacitor \cite{Soffer:1972sc}, whose electrodes are made of a conductive hierarchical nanoporous carbon structure \cite{Narayanan:2016sc}.
+Electrolyte (an ionized fluid) fills the nanopores and contributes to the formation of the electrical double layer at the electrolyte-electrode interface (see, e.g., Fig.~A8 in~\cite{HallTaverniersEtAl:2020aa}).
+Identification of an optimal pore structure of the carbon electrodes holds the promise of manufacturing supercapacitors which boast high power and high energy density~\cite{Nomura:2019sc,LiEtAl:2020sc}.
+This and other advancements, such as lower self-discharge electrolytes \cite{Wang:2019sc} for enhanced long-term energy storage, position electrical double-layer capacitors as a viable replacement of Li-ion batteries in electric vehicles or personal electronic devices.
+Attractive features of electrical double-layer capacitors are their shorter charging times, longer service life, and reduced reliance on hazardous materials~\cite{Beguin:2013sc}.